Blog /Customer Psychology

 Let’s follow a real customer journey:

-Sarah didn't choose to forget you.
+Sarah did not choose to forget you.
 Her brain did it automatically.

 And this is happening to 98% of your customers, every single day.

 Most restaurants try to solve this with loyalty programs.
-But here's why they don't work:
+But here is why they do not work:

-Ebbinghaus didn't just discover the forgetting curve.
+Ebbinghaus did not just discover the forgetting curve.
 He also discovered how to beat it: spaced repetition.

 When information is reinforced at strategic intervals, memory retention jumps dramatically:

 This is exactly how language learning apps like Duolingo keep you coming back.
-And it's exactly what your restaurant should be doing.
+And it is exactly what your restaurant should be doing.

 To beat the forgetting curve, you need to give customers two things: